Spicy Garlic Broccoli With Pine Nuts

 Garlic and broccoli go hand in hand in this savory dish with light soy dressing and toasted pine nuts.

 Garlic and broccoli seem to go hand in hand, one flavor beautifully complimenting the other.
 A light soy dressing and toasted pine nuts round out this savory dish.
 Opinions vary as to whether broccoli is neutral or cooling.
-It is often prescribed by Chinese doctors for eye inflammations and nearsightedness.

 1 ½ pounds broccoli or broccoli rabe

 1 ½ teaspoons (expeller-pressed) canola oil

 1 ½ teaspoons roasted sesame oil

 1 teaspoon hot chile paste or ¾ teaspoon crushed dried chiles

 2 ½ tablespoons rice wine or sake, mixed with 2 tablespoons water